Shigang Farmers' Association Rice Mill

 石岡農會碾米穀倉-門口

-During the Taisho era of Japanese rule, the Japanese established credit unions across Taiwan to manage the production and marketing of rice crops, which were later transformed into agricultural associations after World War II.
-Agriculture was crucial to the early livelihood and economy, with rice production being the mainstay of Shigang.
-Thus, the agricultural associations took on the heavy responsibility of processing, promotion, and improvement.
-The rice milling warehouse factories of that time held significant importance and were an essential part of the historical development of the Shigang District.
-The Shigang Agricultural Association's "Rice Milling Warehouse" was built in the 17th year of the Showa era (1942) and served as a rice milling factory, constructed with precise wooden structures.
-However, with the gradual transformation of agriculture and the rapid decline in rice production, it inevitably became a part of history.
-After being damaged in the 1999 Jiji earthquake, it was restored with a subsidy of 7 million TWD from the former Cultural Construction Committee of the Executive Yuan and an additional 7.55 million TWD raised by the original Shigang Township Office.
-The repairs have since been completed by the office.
+During the Taisho era of Japanese rule, the Japanese set up credit unions throughout Taiwan to manage the production and sale of rice.
+After World War II, these were transformed into agricultural associations.
+Agriculture was once the mainstay of the early economy and livelihood, and rice production was the main agricultural product in Shigang.
+Therefore, the agricultural association undertook the crucial responsibilities of processing, promoting, and improving rice production.
+The rice mill warehouse from that era held great significance and was an indispensable part of the historical development of the Shigang District.
+The Shigang Agricultural Association's "Rice Mill Warehouse" was built in the 17th year of the Showa era (1942), functioning as a rice milling factory with a precise wooden structure.
+However, as agriculture gradually transformed and rice production sharply declined, it inevitably became part of history.
+After being damaged in the 1999 Jiji earthquake, it received a subsidy of 7 million NTD from the former Executive Yuan's Cultural Construction Committee, and the original Shigang Township Office contributed 7.55 million NTD, leading to its restoration managed by the township office.

 Shigang Farmers' Association Rice Mill Introduction

-During the Taisho period of Japanese rule, the Japanese established credit unions across Taiwan to manage rice farming production and sales, which were later transformed into agricultural associations after World War II.
-Agriculture was once the mainstay of early livelihoods and the economy, with rice production being the primary agricultural product of Shigang.
-Therefore, the agricultural associations undertook the significant responsibilities of processing, promoting, and improving agricultural practices.
-At that time, the rice milling granaries had crucial importance and were an indispensable part of the historical development of the Shigang District.
-The Shigang Farmers' Association's "Rice Milling Granary" was constructed in the 17th year of the Showa era (1942) and functioned as a rice milling factory, featuring a precise wooden structure.
-However, as agriculture gradually transformed and rice production sharply declined, it inevitably became part of history.
-After the 921 Earthquake in 1999, the facility was damaged, but with a subsidy of NT$7 million from the former Council for Cultural Affairs and an additional NT$7.55 million raised by the original Shigang Township Office, it has been restored by the office to this day.
+During the Taisho era of Japanese rule, the Japanese established credit unions in various places to manage the production and marketing of rice in Taiwan.
+It wasn't until after World War II that these were reorganized as agricultural associations.
+Agriculture was once the lifeblood of early livelihoods and the economy, with rice production being the mainstay of Shihgang's agricultural output.
+Therefore, the agricultural association took on the heavy responsibilities of processing, promoting, and improving rice production.
+At that time, the rice milling granary factory held significant importance and was an indispensable part of the historical development of the Shihgang area.
+The Shihgang Agricultural Association's "Rice Milling Granary" was built in the 17th year of Showa (1942) and functioned as a rice milling factory, featuring a precise wooden structure.
+However, as agriculture gradually transformed and rice production sharply declined, it inevitably entered history.
+After the 921 earthquake in 1999, it was damaged and subsequently restored with a subsidy of 7 million NTD from the former Council for Cultural Affairs and an additional 7.55 million NTD raised by the original Shihgang Township Office, and it has been maintained to this day.

 Recommended Hotel Bookings